huangguiyang/STC-ISP/README.md

 A ROM burner for STC90C516RD+ MCU.

 This MCU is Intel 80C51 compatible.

-But the ISP (In System Programming) download protocol is non-public.
+The official ISP (In System Programming) download protocol is non-public.

 I hack on this just for fun.